-Overall this experiment attempts to invent a genre missing from the cannon of classic literature, pointing to the oppression of the female voice and what might be lost because of it.
+Overall this experiment attempts to invent a genre missing from the cannon of classic literature.
 While contemporary feminist perspectives create a possible space for changing ideas about human-non-human relationships today, these new readings of classic fictions ask whether different kinds of historical relationships to nature might emerge via the female voice.